 |Run a quick investigation||Quickly run an advanced hunting query to investigate suspicious activity.||- Quickly hunt for entity or event information with go hunt|

 |Contain threats and address compromises||Respond to attacks by quarantining files, restricting app execution, and other actions||- Take action on advanced hunting query results|

 |Create custom detection rules||Understand how you can use advanced hunting queries to trigger alerts and take response actions automatically.||- Custom detections overview

 Advanced hunting data can be categorized into two distinct types, each consolidated differently.

 - Event or activity data—populates tables about alerts, security events, system events, and routine assessments.
-Advanced hunting receives this data almost immediately after the sensors that collect them successfully transmit them to Microsoft Defender ATP.
+Advanced hunting receives this data almost immediately after the sensors that collect them successfully transmit them to Defender for Endpoint.

 - Entity data—populates tables with consolidated information about users and devices.
 This data comes from both relatively static data sources and dynamic sources, such as Active Directory entries and event logs.
 To provide fresh data, tables are updated with any new information every 15 minutes, adding rows that might not be fully populated.
 Every 24 hours, data is consolidated to insert a record that contains the latest, most comprehensive data set about each entity.